Mamdouh1234/Salifort_Motors/README.md

 in this project , we care about both false positives and false negatives , this is because:
  - False Negatives means that the model inaccurately identified employees as staying , while they left.
  - False positives identified employees as leaving while they will stay, which will be time-consuming and expensive for HR department to find, interview, and hire new employees.

+so we will interpret the F1-Score as the main metric for evaluating all of our five models.

+The champion model was **RandomForest** with F1-score 0.955 on the validation set.

+The model Scored 0.947 on the unseen testing set.

 ## Conclusion